zygisber/mixcloud-tracklist/README.md

 # Mixcloud Tracklist & Downloads browser extension

+## Important - duo to changed (again) MixCloud API, this extension does not work at the moment.
+Update is under development.
+Sorry.
+If you are a developer feel free to give a helping hand :)

 This is an *unofficial* Mixcloud browser extension.
 It displays the tracklist the same way it did before they changed their [licensing][mc-support].
 Extension was originally created by [Andrew Lawson][originalgit].